 For future Swiss draws, triangle teams remain in the triangle for the full double-match (unless there's a half-match - see below).
-For the first match of each double-match throughout the event, the lowest three teams on the results ladder are assigned to the triangle, but with the proviso that no team can meet an opponent in the triangle for a second time.
+For the first match of each double-match throughout the event, the lowest three teams on the results ladder are assigned to the triangle, but with the proviso that no team can meet an opponent in the triangle who they have already played against.
 Note that there is no guarantee that a team won't find themselves in the triangle more than once.
 If this happens, you may need to re-deal the extra set.

-There's also an option to have Compscore3 ask you for the teams to play in the triangle, instead of automatically assigning the bottom three teams.
-This of course only happens when printing the draw for the first of each doublematch.
+There's also an option to have Compscore2 ask you for the teams to play in the triangle, instead of automatically assigning the bottom three teams.
+This of course only happens when printing the draw for the first of each double-match.
 To do this, change the dropdown next to the Generate Draw button, and Compscore2 will ask you for the three team numbers.
 Enter the three team numbers separated by a dash e.g. 2-11-17.